katysaintin/hors-kadre-yvelines/articles/08_PoissonTrouveSonLac_EN.md

 And alongside that — because the two have been connected for me since 2017 — I am deeply interested in neurodiversity.
 Not as an academic subject.
 As a lived reality, in my own life and in my children's.

-What the researchers working with ISEULT document aligns with what I've experienced: the brain is not a fixed profile to be identified and placed in the right track.
-It is a dynamic system, permanently shaped by its interactions with the environment.

 Brain plasticity is not a motivational metaphor.
-It is a biological fact.
+It is a biological fact: the brain is permanently shaped by its interactions with its environment.

 **What shapes a brain is not the box you put it in.
 It's the richness of what you give it to explore.**